readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 --------------------------

-Currently this document uses ``project``, ``version``, and ``path`` to query the API, but since the CZI grant requires this to work with external sites, those arguments can be replaced with ``url``.
+Currently this document uses ``project``, ``version``, and ``path`` to query the API, but since the CZI grant and intersphinx support requires this to work with external sites, those arguments can be replaced with ``url``.

 Considerations
 ``````````````